 The David Lomen Excellence in Mathematics Award EndowmentGive!

-This unrestricted award aims to recognize well-rounded undergraduates with outstanding mathematical promise.
-Anyone may gift to this endowment.
-The endowment that funds the award was established by the family and friends of Distinguished Professor David Lomen, as a memorial to his life and his many contributions to mathematics, and the teaching of mathematics.
+This unrestricted award recognizes well-rounded undergraduates with outstanding mathematical promise.
+The endowment was established by friends and family of Distinguished Professor David Lomen, as a memorial to his life and his many contributions to mathematics and its teaching.

 Professor Lomen (1937-2013) was a Distinguished Professor of Mathematics at the University of Arizona from 1966 until his retirement in 2011.
 Professor Lomen died after a three-year battle with cancer.
 This award honors the value Professor Lomen placed on excellence in undergraduate teaching, and his dedication to undergraduates' conceptual learning of mathematics.